 Once Sam was home, we played again.
 But I increased the challenge for my older child.

-I would call out a number – like 5 – and he would have to throw 2 bean bags to total that number.
+I would call out a number – like 5 – and he would have to toss 2 bean bags to total that number.

 So when I called 5, he threw one beanbag and hit the number 3.
 He did a quick count and then took aim for the number 2.